 Setting Up a Trigger

 You must choose a Trigger in Zapier, which will push the data from your chosen external app over to TextIt.
-We'll choose Google Sheets, and then select our trigger, New or Updated Spreadsheet Row:
+We'll search for Google Sheets, and then select our trigger, New or Updated Spreadsheet Row:

 You'll then need to connect a Google account to your Zapier account:

-Next, we'll choose the spreadsheet, worksheet, and trigger column.
+Next, we'll choose the spreadsheet, worksheet, and optional trigger column.
 The worksheet is generally 'Sheet 1" for Google Sheets.
 In our sample zap, we've left the trigger column as the default

-The sample data will include data for all the fields (header columns) in your spreadsheet:
+The test will include data for all the fields (header columns) in your spreadsheet.

 Setting Up an Action

 After configuring the Trigger in Zapier, you'll be directed to choose an Action.
 We'll select TextIt from our options and then choose Start Flow:

 You'll then be directed to integrate your TextIt account to Zapier: